owncloud/ocis/docs/ocis/getting-started.md

 To stop a particular extension:
 {{< highlight txt >}}
-ocis server kill web
+ocis kill web
 {{< / highlight >}}

 To start a particular extension:
 {{< highlight txt >}}
-ocis server run web
+ocis run web
 {{< / highlight >}}

 The version command prints the version of your installed oCIS.